Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 • NFT and DWC Systems: Perfect for leafy greens and herbs.

 Aquaponics is all about balance.
-Ensure your fish produce enough waste to fertilize your plants, but not so much that it overwhelms the system.
+Ensure your fish produce enough waste to fertilise your plants, but not so much that it overwhelms the system.

 The Reality of Home Gardening